docpad-archive/documentation/01-start/04-begin.html.md

 We now have all the tools and knowledge to be able to create our blog post section, so we'll leave that bit as an exercise for yourself so you have a chance to cement the knowledge in.
 Time to get cracking! :)

 - If you need pointers:
-	- Create a new layout called `post` that will use the default layout
+	- Create a new layout called `post` that will use the default layout, use this layout to perform custom styling for your blog post (e.g. `<div class="post"><%- @content %></div>`).
-	- Create a new directory called `posts` that contains your blog posts, and use the query `relativeOutDirPath: 'posts'` for your custom collection
-	- When creating your blog posts, we recommend giving them a `data` meta data attribute in the format of `date: 2012-12-25` so you can sort your blog posts by that date.
+	- When creating your blog posts, we recommend giving them a `date` meta data attribute in the format of `date: 2012-12-25` so you can sort your blog posts by that date in descending order.
+	- Create a new directory called `posts` that contains all your blog posts, and use the query `relativeOutDirPath: 'posts'` for your custom collection to get all documents inside the `posts` output directory (`/my-new-website/out/posts`).
+You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.
+	- Create a new page called `posts.html.eco` that lists all your blog posts, this will be more or less the same as our navigation menu.
+If you would like to display descriptons of the blog posts, just add that as a meta data attribute for the blog posts, then output that meta data attribute.
+If you want to show the rendered content of the data, you can use `post.contentRenderedWithoutLayouts`.
+You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.

 - If you get stuck just hop on over to our [IRC Support Channel (docpad on freenode)](http://webchat.freenode.net/?channels=docpad) and someone will help you out soon enough :) [You can also discover all of our Official Support Channels via our Support Page.](/support)